 On our recent stopover in Iceland, we found a liquor store.
 As we perused the shelves for something interesting, this bottle jumped out:

-It’s a herb liqueur called Valhalla.
+It’s a liqueur called Valhalla Herb Liqueur.
 But it doesn’t originate from Iceland.
 It’s actually manufactured in Finland.
 We bought it anyway, and I decided after trying it for the first time last night, that it was worthy of a review.

-Valhalla, the liqueur, is made by Koskenkorva – a company in Finland, which is also the name of the clear spirit drink that they distill.
+Valhalla Herb Liqueur is made by Koskenkorva – a company in Finland, which is also the name of the clear spirit drink that they distill.
 This koskenkorva clear spirit is the base for Valhalla.
-They blend and distill it with several herbs, including angelica, artemesia and achillea millefolium.
-I’ve heard of angelica and artemesia before, but I had to look up achillea millefolium.
+They blend and distill it with several herbs, including angelica, artemisia and achillea millefolium.
+I’ve heard of angelica and artemisia before, but I had to look up achillea millefolium.
 You may know it as yarrow.

 Valhalla, the place, is the Norse version of heaven.
 The greatest warriors, kings and heroes go there after they die.
 The god Odin, of course, rules over Valhalla.
 (We’ve all seen Thor, we know what’s what.)
 The liqueur’s full description is “Valhalla – The Spirit of Nordic Legends.”
 Get it?
 Spirit?

 The website for Valhalla is nothing short of brilliant, and so far one of the better websites I’ve seen for a liqueur.
 You owe it to yourself to check it out.
 Brotherhood, character, heroism, strength and resilience…it has all the makings of a great legend.
 Plus, there’s video, which you can see here: http://www.valhallaspirit.com/the-film/